Milly1110/Restaurant-project/README.md

 # Restaurant project
-A simple web application for movie fanatic
+A simple web application for Restaurant information

 ## Features
 -type the **name** or **category** of the restaurant in search bar can find related information